mlanza/atomic/NOTES.md

 # PRINCIPLES

+* Avoid using type constructors (e.g. the keyword "new") directly.
+Use the provided constructor functions.
 * Avoid virtual doms.
 Use a model diff/patch strategy.
 * Avoid creating types where primitives will do.
 A type should be introduced to vary protocol implementations.
 * Avoid monads as they necessitate commitment.
 Use monadic pipelines instead.